NOVAIMS-DataScienceMasters/TextMiningFinalProject/README.md

 ## TODO LIST:
  1st.
-Clean metadata from .txt file using STOP words
+Clean metadata from .txt file using STOP words (Susana)

  2nd.
 Prepare dataframe:
       .
 Arrange column names, id, author label and so on .
 Change .txt names so there's no duplicates

+ - Lowercase, remove accents (Inês)

+    - test a dummy classifier with two text from Saramago and two with JRS, try to distinguish the two with and without punctuation.
+Is it an important metric to distinguish JS or not needed?
+(Lara)

  3rd.
 Crossvalidation (don't forget to justify) to divide into training and validation set

  4td.
 Baseline: statistics - frequency count analysis
+      - Bag of words it takes into consideration frequency but not the order of the words.
+It's naive but not too simplistic but it should be easy to implement

  5th.
 Decide on evaluation metrics

  6th.
 Evaluate Baseline

  7th.
 Separate "new" from "old" authors

+ 8th.
+Word cloud (freq of words) specially between new and old authors.

 Modelos: